 One early spring day our family was hiking a mountain to go snowboarding.
 Earning our turns!
 It wasn’t easy.
 The destination my husband had in mind was not the distance we hoped for.
 The hike was long and hard as we carried our snowboards.

 It was a perfect opportunity to remind my kids about a Family Fact.
 As we hiked and complaining became more frequent and a little louder, I exclaimed, “Nelson's can do hard things!”
 They’ve heard this phrase many times in their lives, and every so often I hear them repeating this phrase to themselves when they encounter something difficult.

 Family Facts are an intentional way you can implement values within your family.
-It doesn't need to overwhelming or take long.
+It doesn't need to be overwhelming or take long.
 Family Facts can be quickly taught, yet positively influence your children throughout their lives.